-There are many benefits to having shutters, aside how amazing they look, of course.
-They insulate, improve privacy and security, help with soundproofing, and they even add value to your home.
+Aside from their beautiful aesthetic appeal, there are many practical benefits of window shutters.
+They insulate, improve privacy and security, help with soundproofing, and even add value to your home.
 But it doesn’t stop there.
-Living room plantation shutters are incredibly low maintenance and cleaning them is simple, especially when compared with other window dressings.
-So, keep reading to find out how to keep plantation shutters clean with minimal effort.
+Plantation shutters are incredibly low maintenance and cleaning them is simple, especially in comparison to other window dressings.
+Purely Shutters have put together this essential guide on how to clean window shutters.
+Follow our expert-approved tips to keep your internal window shutters looking as good as new.

 How to Clean Hardwood Shutters

-It might be that you’ve just bought some and are wondering how to keep your living room plantation shutters clean.
-Or perhaps you’re still thinking about whether to purchase your own set.
-Either way, you’ll be glad to hear that you can keep wooden shutters clean rather easily.
+It might be that you’ve recently been through the shutter installation process and you’re eager to to keep on top of maintaining them.
+Or perhaps you’re still thinking about whether to invest in plantation shutters and wondering how easy they are clean.
+The good news is, cleaning wooden shutters is low-effort and hassle-free.
 The main thing to remember is that wood is a porous material: it absorbs moisture.
 As such, be sure that you’re not using a lot of water or cleaning solutions when taking care of your new favourite fixture.

 1) Run a duster or dry cloth over the shutters

 Open the movable slats and give them a quick once over.
 Short on time?
 No problem.
-Close the slats and go over the whole panel.
+Close the slats and clean the whole shutter panel.
 And don’t forget the frames.

 2) Clean the corners